MoinAhmed17/Vrinda-Store-data-analysis-using-Microsoft-Excel/README.md

 # Vrinda-Store-data-analysis-using-Microsoft-Excel

-Obejctive:- Vrinda store wants to create a annual sales report for 2023.
+Obejctive: Vrinda store wants to create a annual sales report for 2023.
 So that, Vrinda can understand their customers and grow more sales in 2024